StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 ### Reduced Risk of RSI

-Theoretically, the reduced overall effort needed to type on an optimized layout could lead to a delay in onset and/or remission of symptoms for those suffering from RSI, but there currently isn't a great deal of statistically useful data out there (though anecdotal success stories abound, they are not verifiable, and may be demonstrating the power of the placebo effect rather than the power of optimized keyboard layouts).
-On the other hand, it would make sense if less effort over time led to less "repretitive stress" overall (even if science hasn't verified this yet), so giving it a shot may still be worth it.
+Theoretically, the reduced overall effort needed to type on an optimized layout could lead to a delay in onset and/or remission of symptoms for those suffering from RSI, but I am not aware of any rigorous scholarship on the subject (though anecdotal success stories abound, they are not verifiable, and may be demonstrating the power of the placebo effect rather than the power of optimized keyboard layouts).
+On the other hand, it would make sense if less effort over time led to less "repetitive stress" overall (even if science hasn't verified this yet), so giving it a shot may still be worth it.

-It is once more worth pointing out that a good keyboard and proper workstation ergonomics are much more important than a character layout ever will be on this front, so if you don't have these things in order, an optimized keyboard layout won't save you from RSI.
+It is once more worth pointing out that a well-designed keyboard and proper workstation ergonomics are much more important than a character layout ever will be on this front, so if you don't have these things in order, an optimized keyboard layout won't save you from RSI.

 ### Increased Typing Speed